microsoft/code-with-engineering-playbook/docs/privacy/data-handling.md

 The customer should consider turning any logging capabilities on so they can clearly identify who has access and what they do with that access.
 CSE should notify the customer when they are done with the data and suggest the customer destroy copies of the data if they are no longer needed.

-Our guiding principles when handling data in an engagement include:
+### Our guiding principles when handling data in an engagement

-- Only provide access to production data when required and explicitly state 5Ws behind the data access.
-- Limit access to the data set required to meet the engagement objectives.
+- Never directly access production data.
 - Explicitly state the intended purpose of data that can be used for engagement.
-- Only share production data with the approved members of the engagement team.
+- Only share copies of the production data with the approved members of the engagement team.
 - The entire team should work together to ensure that there are no dead copies of data.
 When the data is no longer needed, the team should promptly work to clean up engagement copies of data.
-- Do not send any production data outside the customer-controlled environment.
+- Do not send any copies of the production data outside the customer-controlled environment.
+- Only use the minimal subset of the data needed for the purpose of the engagement.

-Questions to consider when working with data:
+### Questions to consider when working with data

 - What data do we need?
 - What is the legal basis for processing this data?